yewenlyu/Obsidian-Vault-Finance/Risk/Risk.md

 aliases:
   - risk
   - risks
-tags:
-  - 1st
 ---
 ## Definition

-Risk refers to the uncertainty or variability of returns associated with an investment or a financial decision.
-It encompasses the possibility that the actual outcome or return on an investment may differ from the expected or desired outcome.
+Risk refers to the uncertainty or variability of [[Return|returns]] associated with an investment or a financial decision.
+It encompasses the possibility that the actual outcome or [[return]] on an investment may differ from the expected or desired outcome.

 ## Types of Risk